gmkmanoj/vagrant-haproxy-lb-setup/README.md

 Verify the haproxy url http://10.11.11.100 response , it will give response from nginx web2

-Start the nginx web again and it will automatically added in LB members pool.
+Start the nginx web again and it will automatically added into haproxy LB members pool.

 [vagrant@nginx-web-001 ~]$ sudo systemctl start nginx

+Other:

-vagrant halt or vagrant halt <instancename> # to shutdown the all instance or one instance vagrant destroy or vagrant destroy <instancename> # to remove all instance or one instance
+vagrant halt or vagrant halt <instancename> # to shutdown the all instance or one instance

+vagrant destroy or vagrant destroy <instancename> # to remove all instance or one instance

 Note :